Listen to this post!

-Here in the Waterloo Region the temperatures certainly do begin to drop as fall sets in but the truly cold weather is still at least a month or so away, often more.
+Here in the Waterloo Region the temperatures certainly do begin to drop as autumn sets in but the truly cold weather is still at least a month or so away, often more.

 Add The Scents of the Season

-Indoors you can use scented candles to instantly add a fall mood to your home while you make other decor tweaks.
-Cinnamon, pumpkin, apple pie are all scents that almost instantly evoke fall in everyone’s mind.
+Indoors you can use scented candles to instantly add an autumn mood to your home while you make other decor tweaks.
+Cinnamon, pumpkin, apple pie are all scents that almost instantly evoke the third season of the year in everyone’s mind.